MvvsnmDevops4122/linux-administration/user-management-linux.md

 ### Important

-This gives Ramesh the privileges configured for the `wheel` group.
+The actual sudo configuration determines what members of the `wheel` group can do.

 > `wheel` does not automatically mean full sudo access on every Linux distribution.
-The actual sudo configuration determines what the group can do.

 ---

-# 15. FULL SUDO ACCESS USING SUDOERS

-You can also configure Ramesh directly.
+# 15. Full Sudo Access Using Sudoers

 Use: